***ONLINE APPLICATION PORTAL NOW ACTIVE***

 Program Components / Services

-The PASS program is comprised of four components: (1) A two-hour weekly credit bearing course that incorporates a structured curriculum for students to develop and practice necessary academic and life skills; (2) one-hour weekly of individualized, hands-on support; (3) peer mentoring, and (4) collaboration with faculty/staff/parents (with appropriate releases).
+The PASS program is comprised of four components: (1) A two-hour weekly credit bearing course that incorporates a structured curriculum for students to develop and practice necessary academic and life skills [students must be registered/enrolled early enough in the semester to add the course to his or her schedule]; (2) one-hour weekly of individualized, hands-on support; (3) peer mentoring, and (4) collaboration with faculty/staff/parents (with appropriate releases).
 All services will be provided by advanced doctoral students and/or interns in School Psychology under close supervision by the KLASS Center’s licensed psychologists.
 Students enrolled in the program may continue (with satisfactory progress) in subsequent years without re-applying.

 When all application materials for a student are received, a student’s application packet will be reviewed by the PASS program staff.
-If the student is a possible candidate, the family will be invited to campus for a visit.
-This visit allows both parties to evaluate the fit of the student and the program.
+The student, student’s parents, and program staff will need to meet following application to allow all parties to evaluate the fit of the student and the program.
 During this visit, potential students will be informed about college expectations, the support provided by the PASS program, and the commitment expected by student and family members.

 Students may be admitted into the PASS program on an ongoing basis, but space is limited.
-An evaluation of an individual’s overall abilities and interests determines if there is a good match between student and program.
-Once admission decisions have been made, families will be notified by letter.
+An evaluation of an individual’s overall abilities and interests, as well as an interview, determines if there is a good match between student and program.
+Once admission decisions have been made, students and/or families will be notified by email and/or letter.
 Due to the limited space in the program, some eligible students may not be admitted.
-It is anticipated that only five to six students will be accepted for the upcoming year.

-An application to the PASS program is considered “complete” and will be accepted only if it includes:
+An application to the PASS program is considered “complete” and will be accepted only if it includes all identifying information, but especially the following:

 - A current (within the last 3 years) psychological/psychoeducational evaluation showing an autism spectrum diagnosis;